mongodb/specifications/source/extended-json.rst

   query operator use case will require that the rules set forth in the 1.0.0 version of this specification are followed for ``$regex``; specifically, that a document with a ``$regex`` key whose value is a JSON object should be parsed as a normal document and not reported as an error.

 **Q**.
+How can implementations which require backwards compatibility with Legacy Extended JSON, in which BSON binary values were represented like ``{"$binary":
+"AQIDBAU=", "$type": "80"}``, handle parsing of extended JSON test representing a MongoDB query filter containing the ``$type`` operator?

+**A**.
+An implementation can handle this in a number of ways:

+- Introduce an enumeration that determines the behavior of the parser.
+If the value is LEGACY, it will parse the new binary form and not treat the legacy one specially, and if the value is CANONICAL, it will parse the new form and not treat the legacy form specially.
+- Support both legacy and canonical forms in the parser without requiring the application to specify one or the other.
+Making that work for the ``$type`` query operator use case will require that the rules set forth in the 1.0.0 version of this specification are followed for ``$type``; specifically, that a document with a ``$type`` key whose value is an integral type, or a document with a ``$type`` key but without a ``$binary`` key, should be parsed as a normal document and not reported as an error.

+**Q**.
 Sometimes I see the term "extjson" used in other specifications.
 Is